Cornea Transplants: What To Expect

 A graft replaces central corneal tissue, damaged due to disease or eye injury, with healthy corneal tissue donated from a local eye bank.
 An unhealthy cornea affects your vision by scattering or distorting light and causing glare and blurred vision.
 A cornea transplant may be necessary to restore your functional vision.

-More than 40,000 cornea transplants were performed in the United States in 2011, according to the Eye Bank Association of America.
+More than 47,000 cornea transplants will be performed in the United States in 2013, according to an estimation by the Eye Bank Association of America.
 Since 1961, more than one million people have had their sight restored with a cornea transplant.

 - TheraTears eye drops help eyes function at their best.
 Get a coupon worth $2!

 - Trouble using eye drops?
 Try the Tears Again Liposome Eyelid Spray